Coast FIRE Calculator

 Mini-Game: Coast the Portfolio

-Want to feel the logic of Coast FIRE instead of only reading about it?
-This optional mini-game turns the formula into a fast visual challenge.
-Your portfolio line moves toward retirement while the glowing Coast line shows the minimum balance needed to stop contributing.
+If you want to feel the Coast FIRE tradeoff instead of just reading the formula, this optional mini-game turns the idea into a fast visual challenge.
+Your portfolio line moves toward retirement while the glowing Coast line marks the balance needed to stop contributing and let compounding do the rest.
 Hold the screen, mouse, or spacebar to add savings.
 Release to coast.
-The best runs cross the Coast line early and stay above it through market squalls and expense shocks.
+The best runs cross the line early and stay above it through market swings and expense shocks.

 Score0